-A well as helping to lower blood pressure, vitamin D appears to decrease the risk of heart attack and stroke.
+A well as helping to lower a high blood pressure, vitamin D appears to decrease the risk of heart attack and stroke.
 A large analysis of data from 34 studies, involving over 180,000 people, found that as blood levels of vitamin D increased, the risk of stroke fell in a stepwise manner.
 Every 10ng/ml increase in circulating vitamin D levels reduced the risk of a heart attack or stroke by 10%, and the risk of cardiovascular mortality by 12%.

 In fact, studies performed throughout Europe and the US, involving over 26,000 people aged 50 plus showed that those with the highest vitamin D levels were 57% less likely to die from any medical cause over the course of the study follow-ups than those with the lowest levels.
 So it seems pretty clear – to help maintain optimal cardiovascular health, you need a good vitamin D status.

 You make vitamin D in your skin on exposure to sunlight when the UV index is greater than 3.
 In many countries this only occurs during certain months of the year.
 If you live at a latitude of 520N (which passes through the centre of the UK and Canada) you are not exposed to enough UVB radiation to make vitamin D between October and April, for example.